t3rn/t3rn/circuit/README.md

 The `modules` which are used to build the blockchain's logic, runtime pallets are available at [./src/runtime](./src/runtime).
 For relying messages - block headers and related to execution events from connected Gateways we intend to use [Parity Bridges](https://github.com/paritytech/parity-bridges-common).
 Integration is currently WIP.

 #### [Primitives](./src/primitives)
-A crate that hosts a common definitions that are relevant for the Circuit.
+A crate that hosts common definitions that are relevant for the Circuit.

 ## Circuit's Relevant Roadmap Phases
 #### Phase 2: Live Circuit Prototype